Encarnación de Díaz: The town

 The center of the town is the main square called the Plaza de Armas.
 Originally, this spot had a fountain that provided the community's potable water needs.
 This plaza contains a kiosk in the center, walking paths, benches and trees which have been cut into the shapes of animals.

 Towering over the plaza is the Parish of Encarnación, built in Neoclassical style in 1791 from rubblework masonry and sandstone.
 The facade has two bell towers of three levels that contain Tuscan columns and entablatures with decorative scales and vegetative reliefs.
 These towers are topped by small cupolas.
 The main portal has two levels with vegetative reliefs topped by crests.
 This lower level has the main entrance whose keystone contains a cherub.
 The second level has a choral window and a central niche which contains an image of Our Lady of the Incarnation.
 There is also a large globe sculpted from sandstone.
 The interior has a Latin cross layout topped by Gothic vaults and the transept has an octagonal cupola.
 The main altar is Neoclassical made of marble and contains a replica of the namesake Virgin image.
-This virgin image is said to the "cousin" of the image in San Juan de Los Lagos.
+This virgin image is said to be the "cousin" of the image in San Juan de Los Lagos.
 The sacristy has a number of oil paintings and other religious art.

 On the opposite side of the plaza is the municipal palace.
 This building was constructed in 1759 originally as a royal treasury (casa real).
 Later it became a municipal jail.
 After Independence, it was renovated to become the main governmental building.
 It is Neoclassical in design and it has unique arches in the front, which were roofed in 1834.
 There is also a mural dedicated to the Cristero War.